Falcinspire/ScriptBlock/README.md

 ```
 git clone https://github.com/Falcinspire/ScriptBlock.git
 go install github.com/Falcinspire/scriptblock/cmd/scriptblock
+go install github.com/Falcinspire/scriptblock/cmd/scriptblock-new
 ```
 NOTE: This command sequence is untested.

 ## Usage

+`scriptblock-new` should be used to create a new project.

-If the `bin` directory of the go workspace is in the system path, then use is simple:
+If the `bin` directory of the go workspace is in the system path, then building is simple:
 ```
 scriptblock <project>
 ```
 i.e.
 ```
-scriptblock github.com/Falcinspire/predator
+scriptblock github.com/Falcinspire/predator LATEST
 ```
 If the `bin` directory of the go workspace is not in the system path, use the same command as above, but with the full path to the scriptblock executable:
 ```